EnDronist/Cpp-Programs/README.md

 # Cpp-Programs
-Programs in the programming language С++
+Some of the first programs in the programming language С++